cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 All 3 samples collected on 5/3/2021.

+**I did not make any changes to my diet, based upon the previous set of results.**

 I recieved my **thryve** results on 5/19/2021.
 This includes CSV assignments for classifications, as well as FASTQ files.

-**I did not make any changes to my diet, based upon the previous set of results.**
+I received a notification that my *Viome* sample would need to be reprocessed (same sample, new sequencing run) on 5/27/2021.

 ## Other Notes